w3c/wai-media-guide/content/users-orgs.md

 * Many people who are **Deaf** can read text well.
 They get the audio information from **transcripts** or **captions**.
 Some people prefer **sign language**.
 * Some people who are **hard of hearing** like to listen to the audio to hear what they can, and have **captions** to fill in what they can't hear adequately.
 * Some people who have **difficulty processing auditory information** also use **captions**.
 Many use **transcripts** so they can read at their own pace.
 * Some people who are **blind** or have low vision can't see videos well or at all.
-They use **audio description of visual information** to understand what's going on visually.
+They use **description of visual information** to understand what's going on visually. *(Description is called audio description, video description, or described video.)*
 * Some people who are **Deaf-blind** use a screen reader and braille to read **descriptive transcripts** that include the audio and visual information as text.
 * Some people **cannot focus and comprehend auditory or visual information** when there are changing visuals.
 For most videos, they also need **descriptive transcripts**.
 * Some people cannot use their hands and **use speech recognition software** to operate their computer, including the **media player**.
 And people who are **blind** need the media player to work without a mouse.